shanencross/portfolio/README.md

 ## Description

-Portfolio site developed as part of the Epicodus coding school curriculum.
+Practice portfolio site developed as part of the Epicodus coding school curriculum.
 Lists information about myself and links to some of my coding projects.

 ## Website URL